-10/100: This Amber LED is ON when a 100Base-TX link is last detected.
+- 10/100: This Amber LED is ON when a 100Base-TX link is last detected.
 The LED is OFF when a 10Base-T link is last detected (the LINK LED is ON).
-Upon power-up the LED is OFF as the last detected rate is not known and therefore defaults to the valid linkage to its hub, and whether the control panel is sending or receiving data.
+Upon power-up the LED is OFF as the last detected rate is not known and therefore defaults to the 10Base-T state until rate detection is completed. - LN/ACT: This dual purpose Green LED indicates that the control panel has established a valid linkage to its hub, and whether the control panel is sending or receiving data.
 This LED will be ON when the control panel has established a good link to its supporting hub.
 This gives you a good indication that the segment is wired correctly.
 The LED will BLINK when the control panel is sending or receiving data.
+The LED will be OFF if there is no valid connection.